Net Neutrality without hurting TELCOs and End users.©

 Conclusion.
 Coming back to the Net neutrality issue, please see my reply to TRAIs consultancy paper on the Pandora’s Box on Regulatory Framework for Over-the-top (OTT) with some short term work around ideas till entire systems comprise of IP based switching and transport, end to end.

-Knowing fully well that the ideas and opinions in my answers being against general view of many millions on this; it is most likely to end up a wasted effort by TRAI, I did not spent more time on it to fully refine it.
-Of course, like everyone, I also would like to have everything free, but that doesn’t change facts.
-Fact is that I had tested out most of these OTT applications a decade back (Money through Mobile mTm for instance) but did not to push it forward exactly for these reasons.
+Knowing fully well that the ideas and opinions in my answers being against general view of many millions on this; it is most likely to end up a wasted effort by TRAI, I did not spend more time on it to fully refine it.
+Of course, like everyone else, I also would like to have everything free, but that doesn’t change facts.
+Fact is that I had tested out most of these OTT applications a decades back (Money through Mobile mTm for instance) but did not to push it forward exactly for these reason and knowing fully well it’s disruptive potential on Mation’s Economy unless well regulated by Governments.

 As mentioned earlier, the final solution is in changing over to IP based systems, network and transport, the earlier it happens the better for all, the TSPs as well as for the consumers.